Dion-Streefkerk/The-Selection-Notepad/README.md

-# TheElectionNotePad
+# TheSelectionNotePad

-**TheElectionNotePad** is a full-stack web application designed for managing personal notes with seamless interaction between the frontend and backend.
+**TheSelectionNotePad** is a full-stack web application designed for managing personal notes with seamless interaction between the frontend and backend.

 ## Table of Contents